namely/chief-of-state/readme.md

 Chief-Of-State can be bundled as a sidecar to the application it is providing events and state management or run it on its own k8 pod.

-Chief-Of-State heavily relies on the robustness of [lagom-pb](https://github.com/super-flat/lagom-pb).

 ## Features

 - Journal and Snapshot serialization using google protocol buffer message format.